Chargeable events for an investment bond are triggered when one of the following events occur:

 - Assignment, or part assignment, of the bond for money or money’s worth.
 This would not include assignment between cohabiting spouses or civil partners or assignment by way of security for a loan.

 - Death of the life assured, or in the case of a jointly held investment bond, on second death of the last life assured.
 Please note some investment bond providers allow you to add multiple lives assured – in one case up to a maximum of nine.

 - Maturity of the bond.
 This is only relevant to a type of investment bond called a Capital Redemption Bond which has a fixed term from outset.

 - Policy loans if the investment bond started after 26th March 1974.

 - A fundamental change to the basis of the bond.
 For example, if one or more of the lives assured was changed.

 Taxation of a chargeable gain

-In the event of a chargeable gain on a n investment bond, the gain is added to the investor’s income in the tax year when the chargeable event occurred and only if some or all of this gain falls into the higher rate tax bracket is a tax charge triggered.
+In the event of a chargeable gain on an onshore investment bond, the gain is added to the investor’s income in the tax year when the chargeable event occurred and only if some or all of this gain falls into the higher rate tax bracket is a tax charge triggered.
 If, after adding the gain, the investor remains a basic rate taxpayer, there is no tax to pay even though a chargeable event has occurred.
 Once a chargeable gain has been calculated, it can be reduced by applying “top slicing”.
 For more on this, refer to our section on top slicing relief.